aws/aws-nitro-enclaves-acm/cdk/README.md

 # ACM for Nitro Enclaves Streamline

 A CDK app that automates the installation and configuration of ACM for Nitro Enclaves on Amazon EC2 instances.
-This project simplifies the complex [manual installation process](https://docs.aws.amazon.com/enclaves/latest/user/install-acm.html) by providing both a simple CLI tool (`acmne-cli`) and three modular CDK stacks.
+This project simplifies the complex [manual installation process](https://docs.aws.amazon.com/enclaves/latest/user/install-acm.html) by providing both a simple CLI tool (`setup-tool`) and three modular CDK stacks.

 ## Architecture Overview
-The app consists of **three** main CDK stacks:
+The app consists of **three** main CDK stacks, which correspond to the [steps outlined in the AWS documentation](https://docs.aws.amazon.com/enclaves/latest/user/install-acm.html) for manually installing ACM for Nitro Enclaves.

 ![nitro_enclaves_acm_streamline](assets/images/nitro_enclaves_acm_streamline.svg)